julianidiart/notes/books/clean-agile.md

 - All members of the project team (developers, testers, business analysts, etc.) work together in close collaboration.
 - This reduces communication barriers, improves efficiency, and encourages a shared sense of responsibility for the project's success.

+## 4. Team Practices

+### Methapor

+- Using a common language and shared metaphors helps improve communication within the team

+### Sustainable Pace

+- Emphasizes the importance of working at a sustainable speed to avoid burnout and maintain long-term productivity.
+- Overworking can lead to mistakes and burnout, which are detrimental to both individuals and projects​.

+### Collective Ownership

+- The entire team shares ownership of the codebase, which encourages collaboration and reduces knowledge silos.
+- This approach helps in maintaining quality as all team members can contribute to and improve any part of the project​.

+### Continuous Integration

+- Encourages frequent integration of code changes to detect issues early and ensure a stable codebase.
+- Promotes automated testing and immediate feedback, which helps maintain the quality of the software being developed.

+### Standup Meetings

+- Short, regular meetings where team members share their progress, plans, and any obstacles they face.
+- These meetings are designed to keep everyone on the same page and address issues quickly​.